kokospapa8/django-async-image-upload/README.md

 Once image is uploaded, api server gets callback once image processing in finished elsewhere(serverless function in this case.

 Current version only provide asynchronous upload with lambda function.
 There are a lot more to do with this module.
+- separate sam module with this package
+- automate sam deployment with one command with prompt
 - Unittest and github action
 - Multiple presigned url creation
 - Lambda in VPC if function needs to communicate resources in VPC.
 NAT support for callback